ShiChen28/HP-MIA/README.md

 Please refer to `requirements.txt` to configure the environment.

-This implementation takes referenced codes from [ml-leaks-pytorch](https://github.com/GeorgeTzannetos/ml-leaks-pytorch), [membership-inference-evaluation](https://github.com/inspire-group/membership-inference-evaluation) and [Purchase100 and Texas100 dataset](https://github.com/xehartnort/Purchase100-Texas100-datasets).
+This implementation references codes from [ml-leaks-pytorch](https://github.com/GeorgeTzannetos/ml-leaks-pytorch), [membership-inference-evaluation](https://github.com/inspire-group/membership-inference-evaluation) and [Purchase100 and Texas100 dataset](https://github.com/xehartnort/Purchase100-Texas100-datasets).
 Thank the authors for their excellent work !

 ## Abstract